justinmahar/gatsby-starter-mdx-launchpad/README.md

 </Layout>
 ```

-In addition, all `Head` component children are added directly to the `head` element using [React Helmet](https://github.com/nfl/react-helmet).
+If you want to add something to the `head` element for a particular page, all `Head` component children are added directly to the `head` element using [React Helmet](https://github.com/nfl/react-helmet).

 ## Search Engine Optimization (SEO)